Korea SIM Card Guide: Phone Plans for Foreign Residents

 How to sign up: Most MVNOs allow online signup if you have an ARC number and Korean bank account.
 Some have English-language websites.
 You can also sign up in person at select convenience stores (CU, GS25 have MVNO counters).

-Important: MVNO activation takes 1–2 business days, unlike carrier stores where it's instant.
+MVNO activation takes 1–2 business days, unlike carrier stores where it is instant.

-Name registration (명의): what foreigners need to know
+Name registration (명의): what foreign residents need to know

 What this means for you:

-• If you let your employer register the SIM in the company's name, you don't technically own the number, this can cause problems if you change jobs
+- If you let your employer register the SIM in the company's name, you do not technically own the number; this can cause problems if you change jobs

 Using someone else's phone account: Some employers or landlords offer to put a phone in their name for you while you wait for an ARC.
-This is technically legal but creates risks: if you leave the job/apartment, the SIM owner can cut off service.
+This is technically legal but creates risks: if you leave the job or apartment, the SIM owner can cut off service.
 Get your own as soon as possible.

 Phone compatibility check